bcbio/bcbio-nextgen/scripts/ansible/README.md

     ssh -i /path/to/your/private.key ubuntu@ec2-XX-XXX-XXX-XXX.compute-1.amazonaws.com

-You can skip ahead to the section about running bcbio, which is the same across all cloud providers.
+On the first run with a new data volume, install bcbio and setup a work directory for running following the instructions in 'Running bcbio.'
+Then you're ready to run an analysis.
+This on-machine setup is the same across all cloud providers.
 When finished, terminate the current instance with:

     saws> aws ec2 terminate-instances --instance-ids i-xxxxxxx